AVSystem/Anjay-freertos-client/README.md

  - Download [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)
  - Import the cloned project to your workspace
- - In the Project Explorer navigate to one of the [Project Path] taken from table above, depending on the hardware you use.
+ - In the Project Explorer navigate to one of the [Project Path] taken from the table above, depending on the hardware you use.
- - Build and run `Anjay-freertos-client-[BOARD]-[MODEM]` configuration given for selected project.
+ - Build and run `Anjay-freertos-client-[BOARD]-[MODEM]` configuration given for the selected project.

 ## Connecting to the LwM2M Server

-To connect to [Coiote IoT Device Management](https://www.avsystem.com/products/coiote-iot-device-management-platform/) LwM2M Server, please register at https://www.avsystem.com/try-anjay/.
+To connect to [Coiote IoT Device Management](https://www.avsystem.com/products/coiote-iot-device-management-platform/) LwM2M Server, please register at https://eu.iot.avsystem.cloud/.
 Then have a look at the Configuration menu to configure security credentials.

 If you use BG96-based configuration, you must upgrade the firmware of the modem to at least `BG96MAR02A08M1G` revision.
-Older versions may cause unexpected loss of connection.
+Older versions may cause an unexpected loss of connection.

-[Video guide showing basic usage of Try-Anjay](https://www.youtube.com/watch?v=fgy38XfttM8) is available on YouTube.
+[Guide showing basic usage of Coiote DM](https://iotdevzone.avsystem.com/docs/Coiote_DM_Device_Onboarding/Quick_start/) is available on IoT Developer Zone.

 ## Configuration menu